apotitech/terraform-k8s-eks/README.md

 This repository contains the the sample code necessary to provision an EKS clusters with the ALB Ingress Controller.

+Please go here to read the Article using this code - [Kubernetes: Provisioning clusters on AWS with Terraform](https://blog.devgenius.io/kubernetes-provisioning-clusters-on-aws-with-terraform-53b06371645c)

 Code samples:

 1. [Provisioning EKS with eksctl](eksctl/README.md)